Farmyard - Horse and Donkey

 Recently our veterinarian approved the use of a grazing muzzle for Ginger so she can be let out to pasture to run and exercise in the afternoons while still limiting her ability to eat the grass that would make her sick or kill her.

 Mac is another Haflinger pony.
 He is a young gelding, with a pretty blaze and flowing mane.
-Mac is in training to become a Driving Pony!
+Mac is full of energy and loves to run.

 Olive and Peaches